SAMRITIS/bikayi-assignment/README.md

 Step 2.
 According to array I have find the which lift will serve that request.
 Max of floor number of request of each lift will be the cast to serve.
 OR
         Maximum floor number of Perticular lift's requests will be cast of that lift to serve.
 Step 3.
 Calculated the sum of all cast.

+Assumed lift take 1 second to travel to one floor.